 |Pressure welding procedure registration||$216 (no change to existing fee)|

-For example, if an individual is applying for a class A certificate, they would be required to pay the application fee of $102, the practical exam fee of $280, and any fee charged by the independent testing facility.
+If an individual is applying for a class A certificate, they would be required to pay the application fee of $104, the practical exam fee of $280, and any fee charged by the independent testing facility.

 How the proposed fees are structured